Spectra of Jacobi operators via connection coefficient matrices: Introduction

-\begin{itemize} \item Theorem \ref{thm:traceclassC}: $C = C_{J\to\Delta}$ is bounded as an operator from $\ell^1_{R^{-1}}$ into itself, for all $R \in (0,1)$.
-Further, we have the decomposition $C = C_{\rm Toe} + C_K$ where $C_{\rm Toe}$ is upper triangular Toeplitz and $C_K$ is compact as an operator from $\ell^1_{R^{-1}}$ into itself.
-The transpose operators $C^T$ and $C_K^T$ are bounded and compact (respectively) as operators from $\ell^1_R$ into itself. \item Theorem \ref{thm:symbolsconverge} and Theorem \ref{thm:traceclasszresolvent} : The Toeplitz symbol of $C_{\rm Toe}$, $c$, is analytic in the complex unit disc.
+\begin{itemize} \item Theorem \ref{thm:traceclassC}: $C = C_{J\to\Delta}$ is bounded as an operator from $\ell^1_{R}$ into itself, for all $R > 1$.
+Further, we have the decomposition $C = C_{\rm Toe} + C_K$ where $C_{\rm Toe}$ is upper triangular Toeplitz and $C_K$ is compact as an operator from $\ell^1_{R}$ into itself for all $R > 1$. \item Theorem \ref{thm:symbolsconverge} and Theorem \ref{thm:traceclasszresolvent} : The Toeplitz symbol of $C_{\rm Toe}$, $c$, is analytic in the complex unit disc.
 The discrete eigenvalues, as in the Toeplitz-plus-finite-rank case are of the form $\frac12(z_k+z_k^{-1})$ where $z_k$ are the roots of $c$ in the open unit disc. \end{itemize}

+The relevance of the space $\ell^1_R$ here is that for an upper triangular Toeplitz matrix which is bounded as an operator from $\ell^1_R$ to itself for all $R>1$, the symbol of that operator is analytic in the open unit disc.